Albuquerque District's Regulatory Program Overview PowerPoint Presentation

-Section 401 Water Quality Certification (WQC) is required for all Section 404 General and Individual Permits.
-WQC is administered by state agencies, tribes or the Environmental Protection Agency (EPA).
-There are different WQC requirements depending on the state or tribal land where the project is located.
+Section 401 Water Quality Certification (WQC) is required for all Section 404 permits.
+WQC is administered by state agencies, tribes, or the Environmental Protection Agency (EPA), depending on the state or tribal land where the project is located.

-Regional General Permits: Follow the PCN procedures outlined in the particular RGP.
+For a list of RGPs available in your state and information on how to request a written verification that an activity is covered by an RGP, please visit our NWP webpage at www.spa.usace.army.mil/reg/RGP.
 WQC has been issued by the State of Texas for all current RGPs available in that state.
 Colorado is certified by Code of Colorado Regulation No. 82 for all current RGPs available in that state.
-For New Mexico, the terms and condtions of WQC is dependent on the specific RGP, which are included in the permit itself.
+For New Mexico, the terms and conditions of WQC is dependent on the specific RGP, which are included in the permit itself.

 For information on how to apply for a standard IP, including the application form with instructions on how to submit a complete application packet, please visit our IP webpage at www.spa.usace.army.mil/reg/IP.
 When applying for a standard IP, the applicant must also obtain Individual WQC from the appropriate state agency or tribe with regulatory authority, or EPA in the project area.

 For information on LOPs, lease visit our LOP webpage at www.spa.usace.army.mil/reg/LOP.